 The Capital Has a Chic Charm

-Part of this country’s attraction is Old Havana with its derelict buildings and peeling paint.
+Part of this country’s attraction is Old Havana, with its derelict buildings and peeling paint.

 It’s Cheap for the Caribbean

-A trip to Cuba can easily be done on a budget – perfect for the frugal backpacker.
+A trip to Cuba can easily be made on a budget – perfect for the frugal backpacker.
 If you choose to stay in a Casa Particular with local families, you pay the same price of $25 (CUC 25) throughout the island (as of August 2015).